Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 Senate Bill 55 would, critics say, effectively destroy public education in Missouri.
 It began as two Senate bills to create vouchers and expand charters.
 They were then loaded onto SSB 55 at the last minute, which included provisions hostile to public education that have never even had a public hearing.
 According to the Missouri School Boards Association, the bill now includes:

-School board member recall: Requires an election to recall a school board member if a petition is submitted signed by at least 25% of the number of voters in the last school board election.
+School board member recall: Requires an election to recall a school board member if a petition is submitted signed by at least 25 percent of the number of voters in the last school board election.
 It would also restrict members of the state board of education to one term.

 Education scholarship account/vouchers: Creates up to $100 million in tax credits for donations to an organization that gives out scholarships for students to attend a home-school or private school — including for-profit virtual schools.

-Charter school expansion: Authorizes charter schools to be opened in an additional 61 school districts located in Jackson, Jefferson, St. Charles, and St. Louis counties or in cities of 30,000 or more and allows charters opened in provisionally and unaccredited districts to remain open even after the school district regains accreditation.
+Charter school expansion: Authorizes charter schools to be opened in an additional 61 school districts located in Jackson, Jefferson, St. Charles and St. Louis counties, or in cities of 30,000 or more, and allows charters opened in provisionally and unaccredited districts to remain open even after the school district regains accreditation.

 Direct access to virtual charter schools: Allows students enrolling in MOCAP (The Missouri Course Access and Virtual School Program) full time to apply directly to the vendor, thus pushing the resident school district and professional educators out of the process.